Students and professors following a Harpsichord recital at the Philadelphia Cathedral.

 - November 2007: Westminster harpsichord studio performs J.S.
 Bach's French suites at Westminster Choir College

-Dr. Scheide, Prof. Cowan and students following Music from the Court of Louis XIV, May 2010.
+Dr. Scheide, Prof. Cowan and students following Music from the Court of Louis XIV.